ben-heil/ben-heil.github.io/drafts/mustdo.md

 ---
 layout: post
 title: How I Fail to Write Useful Code
-subtitle: Reproducible Research for Biologists Who Code Part 1: Must Do's
+subtitle: Reproducible Research for Biologists Who Code Part 1: Must Dos
 ---
 # Overview
 A genomicist friend of mine asked me what the best way to make sure code used for biological analyses would be useful for other people.